 Guidance for doctors and other clinical staff

-Alongside this briefing, the BMA has produced guidance for doctors and other clinical staff on how best to manage the risks of fatigue associated with current working patterns.
+The BMA has produced guidance for doctors and other clinical staff on how best to manage the risks of fatigue associated with current working patterns.

 - information about the causes and risks of fatigue

 - ways your employer and the BMA can help you.

 Safety and fatigue contract requirements for junior doctors

 Junior doctors, due to the rotational nature of work placements, are especially likely to face long commutes and may be based in areas with poor public transport services.